 If you’re looking for low-cost, affordable spay and neuter services for your Kentucky pets, look no further than Happy Paws Clinic in Danville.
 You could pay as little as $35 for your cats and $45 for your canines depending on gender and size, of course.
 Happy Paws is a volunteer-run facility that’s only open one day a week, so be sure to schedule your appointment soon.
-Click here to learn more and seize a surgery slot.
-Call (859)691-1137.
+Click here to learn more and find a surgery time slot, or call (859)691-1137.

 Humane Society A.L.L. of Madison County (Richmond)

 Humane Society Animal League for Life (A.L.L.) of Madison County in Richmond provides low-cost spay/neuter services for your beloved Kentucky pets.
 Male and female felines are $35 and $40, respectively, while male and female canines cost $50 and $60.
 If animals exceed a certain weight limit, then an extra fee is included.
 If you’re interested in their services, you can go here for more information.
 Call (859)626-5600 ext.
 2.

 Critters Without Litters (Harrodsburg)

 Critters Without Litters is a 501c3 non-profit organization that boasts exceptional low-cost spay and neuter services.
 They provide top-tier pre-op and post-operative care for your Kentucky pets as well.
 They administer pain medication to your furry loved ones that last for 24 hours and they’ll give you said medication to take home upon request.
 Now that’s quality care.
 Call (859)734-0199 or click here to browse their website.

 Our friends at JustAnswer may be able to answer your veterinary questions.
 You won’t even need to leave the comfort of your home!

 No Kill Louisville (Louisville)